-- Event Date: The actual date the event occurred. - Event Time: The actual time the event occurred. - Approximate Address of Event: The actual address, or, if unknown, the approximate address, nearest intersection, or milepost where the event occurred. - Latitude - Longitude - Suicide Checkboxes: Check box that applies: - Attempted Suicide Event: Collision is due to an attempted suicide (nonfatal). - Suicide Event: Collision is a suicide (fatal). - Event Description: Give a clear, concise account of the event that includes what occurred and where, a description of damage, the number of injuries, fatalities, and other pertinent facts, such as impact points and vehicle towing.
+- Event Date: The actual date the event occurred. - Event Time: The actual time the event occurred. - Approximate Address of Event: The actual address, or, if unknown, the approximate address, nearest intersection, or milepost where the event occurred. - Latitude - Longitude - Choose either: Search by Latitude & Longitude or Search by Address - Suicide Checkboxes: Check box that applies: - Attempted Suicide Event: Collision is due to an attempted suicide (non-fatal). - Suicide Event: Collision is a suicide (fatal). - Event Description: Give a clear, concise account of the event that includes what occurred and where, a description of damage, the number of injuries, fatalities, and other pertinent facts, such as impact points, vehicle towing and transport of individuals for medical attention.
 Be sure to include which one of the serious injury criteria are identified whenever a serious injury is reported.